zowe/docs-site/docs/user-guide/api-mediation/api-mediation-personal-access-token.md

-# Personal Access Token
+# Using a Personal Access Token (PAT)

-You can use the API ML to generate, validate, and invalidate a **Personal Access Token (PAT)** that can enable access to tools such as VCS without having to use credentials of a specific person.
-The use of PAT also does not require storing mainframe credentials as part of the automation configuration on a server during  application development on z/OS.
+You can use API Mediation Layer to generate, validate, and invalidate a **Personal Access Token (PAT)** that can enable access to tools such as VCS without having to use credentials of a specific person.
+The use of PAT does not require storing mainframe credentials as part of the automation configuration on a server during application development on z/OS.
 Additionally, using a PAT makes it possible to limit access to specific services and users by means of token revocation when using a token.

-To enable this functionality on your Zowe instance, see the [configuration guide](api-gateway-configuration#personal-access-token).
+To enable this functionality on your Zowe instance, see [Advanced Gateway features configuration](api-gateway-configuration#personal-access-token).

 Gateway APIs are available to both users as well as security administrators.
 APIs for users can accomplish the following functions: